SwathiSiddappa/EvenOdd/README.md

 # EvenOdd
- Program to check if number is even or odd
+A C# program in which accept a number from the user and identify whether the number is even or odd:

+Used
+Visual studio 2019
+If else
+Switch
+Console Application